top of page

 Navigating the Maze of Futures

 Have you Ever wondered which future to use in English?
 Talking about the future in English involves more than just picking a tense—each future form shows a different level of certainty, and thus, purpose.
 Whether you’re talking about intentions, decisions, fixed plans, or scheduled events, each tense has a unique nuance.
-If you're feeling unsure about which future tense to use—whether it’s going to , will , the present continuous , or even the present simple —then today’s p
+If you're feeling unsure about which future tense to use—whether it’s going to, will, the present continuous, or even the present simple—then today’s post i

 Simple Future: The Fortune Teller